 Defendants benefit from the opportunity to avoid acquiring a criminal conviction that may affect employment, housing, personal freedom, reputation, self-esteem, relationships, as well as the right to vote and future firearm privileges.

 Where programs of this nature do not exist, defendants receive little or no supervision and they have less access to resources and services the following arrest.
 National studies reveal the cost of handling cases through pretrial intervention programs is less than half the cost of handling similar cases in the traditional manner of prosecution.

-The Dane County DA’s Office continues to respect all individual’s rights to participate in diversion programming regardless of race, color, national origin, sex, religion, disability, and age.
-As the larger community explores non-violent parenting initiatives and the cultural context of corporal punishment, the Dane County DA’s Office will launch a new diversion program designed to protect all children and strengthen families.
-Because a disproportionate number of minorities are referred to the DA’s Office, it is expected that this initiative will impact short-term and long-term racial disparities in the criminal justice system.
+The Dane County District Attorney’s Office continues to respect all individuals' rights to participate in diversion programming regardless of race, color, national origin, sex, religion, disability, and age.
+As the larger community explores non-violent parenting initiatives and the cultural context of corporal punishment, the District Attorney’s Office has launched a new diversion program designed to protect all children and strengthen families.
+Due to a disproportionate number of minorities referred to the District Attorney’s Office, it is expected that this initiative will impact short-term and long-term racial disparities in the criminal justice system.
 This initiative will provide timely and culturally responsive programming to all eligible defendants filling a current service gap.
-Additionally, the DA’s Office will support professional education opportunities for staff that teach culturally responsive service delivery.
+Additionally, the District Attorney’s Office will support professional education opportunities for staff that teach culturally responsive service delivery.